JaeHyunLee94/website/content/authors/admin/_index.md

 ---

 Hi there, my name is JaeHyun Lee.
-I currently do research in Physics Based Animation(PBA), especially in Material Point Methods.
+I currently do research in Physics Based Animation (PBA), with a specific focus on Deformable bodies.
+And I'm free to expand my research interest into anything related to PBA.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->